My blockchain fee is too high. Why? What should I do?

 For high-speed bitcoin transfers and exchanges, each transaction requires a blockchain fee.
 The fee is usually low, however sometimes higher fees are needed to complete your transfer or exchange.
 This article will explain why this happens and how you can avoid high blockchain fees.

 Q. Why is the blockchain fee so high?

 A. Blockchain fees depend on several factors including network congestion, transaction confirmation times (affected by liquidity providers), and transaction size (as measured in kilobytes; affected when converting bitcoin from multiple inputs such as faucet earnings or other micro-transactions).

 In other words, you may need to pay higher blockchain fees if:

 - the Bitcoin network is busy or loaded at the moment.
 Usually, the fee increases during sudden bitcoin rate fluctuations and major world events;

-There might be other reasons that cause higher blockchain fees, but we listed the most common ones.
+There might be other causes of higher blockchain fees, but we've listed the most common ones.

 Q. Is there anything Wirex can do about that?